 Did you know that it’s possible to move program files from the default installation disk C to another local disk without compromising your PC’s and the application’s performance.
 Read on to find out how to execute that using third-party tools and windows in-built utility features…

 If your PC has too much software in the default installation disk C: Programs Files, then your computer will experience countless problems, including slow processing speeds.
-To fix this, simply move some of the program files to an alternative disk partition.
+To fix this, move some program files to an alternative disk partition.

 There are a couple of ways to go about that without having to uninstall and reinstall the programs in a separate drive.
 In this guide, we’ve highlighted some methods that you can use to get the job done and have your PC back in action without breaking a sweat.

 There are a number of third-party software that can be used to move programs from one local disk to another.
-The three main ones include EaseUs Todo PC Trans, Steam Mover, and FolderMove.It’s also worth noting that these softwares can also be used to move programs between computers, besides the usual intra-computer program transfer.
-With that being said, for the purposes of this guide, we’ll mainly focus on EaseUS Todo PC Tran.
+The three main ones include EaseUs Todo PC Trans, Steam Mover, and FolderMove.It’s also worth noting that this softwares can also be used to move programs between computers, besides the usual intra-computer program transfer.
+For this guide, we’ll mainly focus on EaseUS Todo PC Tran.

 Tip: Before using any of these third-party tools to move programs from the default installation drive C to a different local drive, we highly recommend that you back up all your installed programs.
 That way, you’ll be safe in case something goes wrong.